-5 Ways to Help Your Cat Survive the Fourth of July
+5 Ways to Keep Your Cat Calm This Fourth of July

-Independence Day is celebrated in a way that's almost guaranteed to overload a cat's senses.
+Independence Day is celebrated in a way that's almost guaranteed to overload a cat's senses, and that can quickly become a health issue.
 The constant booming of fireworks can drive sensitive or already anxious cats into a state of complete terror.
 And if you're hosting a Fourth of July party, your cat might be stressed by people traipsing in and out of the house.
-Here are five easy tips to ease your cat through the day.
+Here are five easy tips on cat safety aimed at easing your cat through the day and night.

 1. Turn Down the Volume

 Cats and fireworks don't play well together.
-If your cat is scared of thunder, she'll definitely be scared of the nonstop booming.
+If your cat is scared of thunder, she'll definitely be scared of the nonstop booming on the Fourth of July.
 Close your windows and turn on a radio -- tuned to a station that plays mellow music -- to counteract the noise of fireworks.

 2. Keep Her Inside

-If your cat is normally an indoor-outdoor cat, don't let her go outside on the Fourth.
+If your cat is normally an indoor-outdoor cat, don't let her go outside on July 4.
 This will keep her safe from any number of dangers, such as getting lost if she bolts in panic during fireworks displays.

 3. Give Her a Place to Hide

 Provide a sanctuary in an inside room of your home.
 Even a bed in a closet could be helpful.
 Cat expert Franny Syufy recommends that in addition to the bed, you rub a towel or small blanket with her scent and put it in the bed.
-Show her the sanctuary room before the July 4 so she knows where it is.
-If you're having a party, keep your cat in the sanctuary room with the door closed.
+Show her the sanctuary room before the Fourth of July so she knows where it is.
+If you're having a party, keep your cat in the sanctuary room with the door closed for her safety.

 4. Use Rescue Remedy